kubestellar/kubestellar/docs/content/direct/architecture.md

 - Starts the new informer with a stopper channel, so that it can be stopped later on by closing the channel.
-- adds informer, lister and stopper channel references to the hashmap indexed by the GVK key.
+- adds informer, lister and stopper channel references to the hashmap indexed by the GVR key.

 #### CRD Deleted